bjkim00/CSCI2270Project/README.md

     * It needs a priority queue that takes into account the road quality and traffic volume through the section.
 It prioritizes the sections of road which have the worst quality and the greatest traffic volume
     * Formula for determining Priority
     * If traffic volume is above a certain point it can also recommend other infrastructure upgrades such as HOV/Toll lane
-* Visualization
-    * Learn QT
-        * Color coded for urgency
-        * Indicators for special infrastructure (HOV)
-        * Has multiple check marks that allows you to turn on different options from above struct
-    * Overlay Google Maps
-        *This is where we use QT to overlay our info on to google maps